 Blockchain technology offers significant advantages for the iGaming sector, particularly in organizing virtual events like tournaments.
 Its ability to securely track and verify participant winnings streamlines prize distribution and reduces the need for extensive manual management.

 Furthermore, blockchain provides secure transaction capabilities for users and enables automated data tracking within implemented networks.
+Stablecoins are expected to account for a rapidly growing share of all crypto-betting transactions in 2026, fueling a crypto-gambling sector already valued at over $65 billion.

 Home sweet home